Ready or Not? Lifetime Income and Other Retirement Readiness Drivers

-Note: This commentary has been updated with the latest numbers from the latest Employment Report for June.
+Note: This commentary has been updated with the latest numbers from the latest Employment Report for September.
 Consider: Today nearly one in three of the 65-69 cohort and one in five of the 70-74 cohort are in the labor force.

 Focus on Data, Not Spin